 You can use electric small grills inside, exercising caution since you are cooking food, and just like with your home stove, supervision is required.
 However, electric small grills are safer to use indoors than charcoal grills.

-Fire Sense Large Yakitori Charcoal Grill – Top Choice
+1. Fire Sense Large Yakitori Charcoal Grill – Best Overall

 The Fire Sense Large Yakitori Grill resembles classic Japanese tabletop grills and is handmade using ceramic.
 This is a larger tabletop Japanese yakitori charcoal grill ideal for cooking skewered meats, grilled chicken, and vegetables tabletop.